osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex2-prepackaged.md

 Wrapper Script
 --------------

-Now that we've created our portable installation, we need to write a script that opens and uses the installation, similar to the process we used in the  [previous exercise](part3-ex3-wrapper.md).
+Now that we've created our portable installation, we need to write a script that opens and uses the installation, similar to the process we used in a [previous exercise](/materials/sw/part1-ex2-wrapper.md).
 These steps should be performed back on the submit server (`learn.chtc.wisc.edu`).

 1. Create a script called `run_openbugs.sh`.